Celebrating 50 years of the Jaguar XJ in Australia – a milestone vehicle

 For instance the dark days and problems faced with Lucas electrics or the years when the XJ was lost in the chaos that was British Leyland.

 One of these outside interferences actually led to the transition from Series 1 to Series 2 models.
-It came from American safety legislation changes in the early 70’s, which between you and me were established solely to try and combat XJ imports into the US.
+It came from American safety legislation changes in the early 70’s, which between you and me were established solely to try to combat XJ imports into the US.

 Unprecedented sales success over the years allowed Jaguar the luxury of experimentation with spin-off models that either enhanced the car’s standard attributes with high end features or flattered customer request in terms of extended wheel base or interior refinement.

 Perhaps the most significant of these spin-offs was the coupe model, which grew out of the Series 2 model changes.
 Sir William had always favoured two-door cars and available resources at the time allowed Jaguar designers to develop a two-door version that met the boss’s passion.
-For some, this coupe variant represents the pinnacle of XJ design and with only around 8000 XJC’s ever leaving the factory, makes it today a rare and sort after classic.
+For some, this coupe variant represents the pinnacle of XJ design and with only around 8000 XJC’s ever leaving the factory, makes it today a rare and sought after classic.

 The saloons continued with the same model variations as before, together with the 1975 addition of a 3.4-litre engined car, reviving the original size of the XK engine and a little later, a Vanden Plas-trimmed version of the Daimler Sovereign 4.2.
 On the mechanical side, fuel injection replaced carburettors on the V12 cars in 1975, and a GM400 automatic gearbox was introduced on all models in 1977.
 In 1978, six cylinder cars for the North American market followed the V12 by adopting fuel injection.